 A manufacturer requiring supply chain management and manufacturing capabilities would need to purchase the Supply Chain Management module, along with an additional add-on for fulfillment and delivery.

 As these extra modules and add-ons are necessary, the cost of SAP Business One quickly begins to add up.
-I contacted SAP asking about pricing for purchasing additional modules and was told that any pricing would be handled by SAP implementation partners and the SAP Specialist Team.
+I contacted SAP to ask about pricing for additional modules and was told that any pricing would be handled by SAP implementation partners and the SAP Specialist Team.

 “The majority of the budgeting is handled by our implementation partners in collaboration with the SAP Specialist Team.
 This topic is discussed later in the purchasing process.
 Unfortunately, I don’t have any information on that at the moment.
 I apologize for any inconvenience.”